 Test case: unmark 1

-Expected: The task with task index 1
+Expected: The task with task index 1 will be un-marked.

 Test case: unmark